Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Evaluating English Multilingual Ability for Multilingual CFT

-\textbf{Observation.} With Table~\ref{tab:results_main}, we see that our two-phase CFT setup for language adaption shows an interesting trend: for certain pairs of phase-wise datasets (e.g., \alp\ \& \malp), the LLM after Phase 2 sees an improvement in the task ability (computed on English evaluation tasks).
+\paragraph{Observation.} With Table~\ref{tab:results_main}, we see that our two-phase CFT setup for multilingual adaptation shows an interesting trend: for certain pairs of phase-wise datasets (e.g., \alp\ \& \malp), the LLM after Phase 2 sees an improvement in the English ability (computed on English evaluation tasks).
 We notice that phase-wise datasets like \alp\ and \malp\ have the same seed prompts.
-Alternately, the two datasets encode the same tasks in different languages.
-We hypothesize an LLM fine-tuned on either of these datasets learns the same task ability, and therefore, the second phase of CFT leads to lesser interference in the representation space.
-That is, an LLM continually fine-tuned on \alp\ \& \malp\ preserves its task ability across phases.
-We next define two metrics that aim to quantify the task-specific similarity of two datasets.
+Alternately, the two datasets \textit{encode the same instructions in different languages}.
+We hypothesize an LLM fine-tuned on either of these datasets learns the same instructions, and therefore, the second phase of CFT leads to lesser interference in the representation space.
+That is, an LLM continually fine-tuned on \alp\ \& \malp\ preserves its English ability across phases.
+We next define two metrics that aim to quantify the instruction-specific similarity of two datasets.